simonespa/harrypotter-ai-collection/README.md

 ## Automatic Setup

-Install the `hp` environment from the `environment` YAML file
+Install the `hp` environment and all its dependencies from the `environment.yaml` config file

 ```
 conda env create -f environment.yaml
 ```

-Activate the environment
+Activate the `hp` environment

 ```
 conda activate hp